open-traffic-generator/ixia-c/docs/hello-snappi.md

 ip2.src.value, ip2.dst.value = "10.0.0.2", "10.0.0.1"
 ```

-#### Setup UDP
+### Setup UDP

-With UDP header, we'll do something more interesting.
-Instead of assigning a single (fixed) value for header fields, which we did previously, we'll assign multiple values.
+With the UDP header, instead of assigning a single (fixed) value for the header fields, assign multiple values.

-We can achieve this in snappi by using `increment`, `decrement` and `list` patterns.
+You can achieve this in snappi by using `increment`, `decrement`, and `list` patterns.

 ```python
 # set incrementing port numbers as source UDP ports